Rigidity of center Lyapunov exponents for Anosov diffeomorphisms on 3-torus: Acknowledgements

 \section{Acknowledgements}

-\qquad We are grateful for the patient and efficient communication with Shaobo Gan and Yi Shi.
-We are also grateful for their suggestions on this paper.
-R. Gu was partially supported by National Key R\&D Program of China (2021YFA1001900).
+\qquad We are grateful for the valuable communication and suggestions from Shaobo Gan and Yi Shi.
+Thanks for the comments from the annoymous referees about Remark 2.7 and Remark 3.4.
+The authors were partially supported by National Key R\&D Program of China (2021YFA1001900).